 |Sandy Point Beach||0.8 mi.
 South-Southwest of Central Frederiksted|

 |4.2 mi.
 Northeast of Central Frederiksted|

-A second company catering to snorkelers is Sweet Bottom Dive Center.
+A third place to consider is Sweet Bottom Dive Center.
 Although there have been some talks of offering snorkeling tours, for the time being, this shop specializes only in dive excursions.
 They do, however, rent out gear for those who want to take to the sea on their own.
 They're located easily reached by taxi Northeast of central Frederiksted.

 |Cane Bay Frederiksted||Snorkeling Equipment Rental Service||(340) 772-0715||Central Frederiksted|

 |N2 The Blue||Snorkeling Tour Operator||(340) 772-3483||Central Frederiksted|

 |Sweet Bottom Dive Center||Snorkeling Tour Operator||(340) 778-3800||4.8 mi.
 Northeast of Central Frederiksted|